tobias-vogel/audiogallery/readme.md

 * During mp3 load/buffering there should be an activity dial on the box.
 * Support different image file formats.
 * Make sure it looks reasonably good on an iPad.
+* Use Apple touch favicons and use a full-screen-app and hide the status bar.